-When you set out to upgrade an older building, you will encounter three kinds of deterioration or obsolescence: physical deterioration, functional obsolescence, or economic obsolescence.

-The first of these, physical deterioration, starts immediately after the building is completed and continues throughout its entire life, unless it is handled along the way with proper maintenance and repair.
+When you set out to upgrade an older building, you will encounter either deterioration or obsolescence.
+Physical deterioration, starts immediately after the building is completed and continues throughout its entire life, unless it is handled along the way with proper maintenance and repair.
 This type of deterioration usually can be taken care of by routine repairs and replacement of parts.
 Anytime the acquisition of a run-down building is being considered, the investor must be certain that the deterioration has not become so bad that the building will have to be demolished.